gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am your living Lord and savior, Jesus Christ.
-I am the righteous judge who weighs all in the balance.
-I am the root of Jesse who will sit on the throne of David in my approaching Kingdom.
-I am the son of God who came in the flesh and was crucified for your sins, taking your place in judgment.
-I am the son of man prophesied of old.
-I am he that walks amongst the seven lampstands.
-I am the light of the world.
-I am the bread of life.
-I am he from whose belly flows rivers of living waters.
-I am he who has made you anew and created you afresh.
+I am your living Lord and savior, Jesus Christ.
+I am the righteous judge who weighs all in the balance.
+I am the root of Jesse who will sit on the throne of David in my approaching Kingdom.
+I am the son of God who came in the flesh and was crucified for your sins, taking your place in judgment.
+I am the son of man prophesied of old.
+I am he that walks amongst the seven lampstands.
+I am the light of the world.
+I am the bread of life.
+I am he from whose belly flows rivers of living waters.
+I am he who has made you anew and created you afresh.
 Remain steadfast, my faithful, for your redemption is nearer than you imagine.

 170